Resume

 • Verbal communication.
 We all learn to talk early on, but clear and confident communication is a skill that takes practice.
 On your resume, you can highlight cases where you led a meeting, conducted a presentation, or explained complex ideas to a colleague.

 • Non-verbal communication.
 This includes body language, eye contact, and facial expressions.
 Ever noticed how a smile can make someone more approachable?
 That’s non-verbal communication in action.
-Demonstrate this on your resume by mentioning roles where you engaged with clients face-to-face, showing approachability and confidence.
+Demonstrate this on your resume by mentioning roles where you met with clients face-to-face, showing approachability and confidence.

 • Written communication.
 Writing emails, reports, or even messages in a chat all fall under written communication.
 If you’ve ever written a LinkedIn post, a persuasive email, or a detailed report, highlight these experiences on your resume.
 Show your impact with examples of increased engagement or positive feedback.